biowilli/peertube-plugin-nocomments/README.md

 # PeerTube plugin nocomments

 nocomments!
-It's simple with this plugin you can diable the comment section
+It's simple with this plugin disables and hides the comment section

-### How to use
+### How to use nocomments

 - Login as admin in your PeerTube instance
 - Go to Plugin/Themes in the Administration section